MicroEJ/docs/VEEPortingGuide/uiBRS.rst

         Single Buffer (parallel)

-.. note:: This chapter uses the display connection *serial* to describe the flow, but it is similar to the display connection *parallel* (*copy* instead of *transmit*).

 The principle of this strategy is to cumulate the drawing regions.
 The refresh consists in transmitting these regions (a list of rectangles) that have been modified since the last flush (or a unique rectangle that encapsulates all the regions) to the LCD driver through the LLAPI ``LLUI_DISPLAY_IMPL_flush()``.